 Improved access for mountain lovers to safe and inspiring leadership and instruction; safety, enjoyment and fulfilment in the world’s wildest places and encouragement for sustainable mountaineering and climbing practices.
 The MQL aims to help reducing accidents and develop best practices.
 The labels were first adopted by the UIAA General Assembly in 1993 (Santiago de Chile) to assist Member Associations wishing to use the original four standards.
 The regulatory body is today called the UIAA Training Panel.

 Organisations/associations/bodies and other entities not-affiliated to the UIAA cannot apply for UIAA Training Qualifications.
-It is strictly forbidden to present any courses as being UIAA training certified.
+It is strictly forbidden for non-UIAA members to present any courses as being UIAA training certified.

 Member associations are reminded that while they are encouraged to use UIAA membership branding in their communications, it is absolutely forbidden to use it on any certification for skills, leadership or instruction until or unless they have completed UIAA accreditation for qualifications.
 If any member wishes to use the UIAA logo on certification, they need to register for the MQL and complete the accreditation process.
 For further details please contact the UIAA Office.
 In addition, skills courses should only be delivered by qualified instructors, and candidates must register for UIAA Good Practice personal skills if they wish to have a UIAA certificate for their course.